-Muscular strength is an individual's ability to generate force in a short period of time.
-This allows a person to overcome a resistance by pushing or pulling and is the basis of movement in life.
+allows a person to overcome a resistance by pushing or pulling and is the basis of movement osteoporosis a condition where the bones become brittle and likely to break in life.
 By simply being active, we are developing strength within our muscles.
 However, it is important that this activity is weight-bearing so our muscles have a resistance to overcome.
 It is worth noting that our bones also develop as a result of weight-bearing activity, which is important to reduce the risk of diseases such as osteoporosis.